-The benefits are legion.
-Not only is longer hair versatile, it also packs a particular strain of loucheness that not other cut can offer.
-All you do is get up, push back and go outside for your daily government-sanctioned walk – or at least that's the illusion.
-It takes a substantial amount of effort, but, again, the nice lady on the till at Tesco Express doesn't need to know that – nor will she assume that you summer in Newquay.
+If you have that, though, know that the benefits are legion.
+Longer hair is versatile.
+But it's also unique in that it packs a certain strain of loucheness that evades almost every other haircut for men.
+All you do is get up, push back and go outside – or at least that's the illusion.
+In truth, it takes a substantial amount of effort, but, again, the nice lady on the till at Tesco Express doesn't need to know that – nor will she assume that you summer in Newquay.

-Joe Mills, founder of barber Joe and Co, says there’s never been a better time to consider a longer hairstyle – especially given the ongoing lockdown.
+Joe Mills, founder of barber Joe and Co, says there’s never been a better time to consider a longer hairstyle.

 “It’s really diverse at the moment with longer hair,” says Mills.
 “You’ve got guys with hair flowing down past their shoulders through to guys with Seventies Bowie-style cuts with short fringes.”
 Like any trend, he says, “hairstyles are circular”, and the current maxim is a pushback to military-grade war-hero cuts that appear on everything from the runways of Milan to Sheesh bar and grill in Chigwell.
 That means its time for a change.